mddazure/azure-vwan-microhack/README.md

 View Effective Routes for the Default table of the West Europe hub: in the portal from microhack-vwan select Hubs, microhack-we-hub, Routing, click Default and View effective routes for this table.

 :question: Are routes for the Spokes (172.16.(1)(2)(3)(4).0/24) present?
-What does that mean for connections Aasociated with this table?
+What does that mean for connections Associated with this table?

-:exclamation: Click Associations and under Current settings (Routing Configuration), note that spoke-1-vnet and spoke-vnet are *not* associated with the defaultRouteTable table, but they *are* propagating to defaultRouteTable.
+:exclamation: Click Associations and under Current settings (Routing Configuration), note that spoke-1-vnet and spoke-2-vnet are *not* associated with the defaultRouteTable table, but they *are* propagating to defaultRouteTable.

 Go back to the Route Tables view of microhack-we-hub, click RT-Shared-we and then View effective routes for this table.